Nazirite: Early Syriac Christianity

 Several Syriac Christians beginning in the 4th century appropriated the vow in ascetical practice.

 Apharat writes in the 4th century: "The sons of Seth were virtuous in their virginity, but when they became mixed up with the daughters of Cain, they were blotted out with the water of the flood.
 Samson was honorable in his Naziriteship and in his virginity, but he corrupted his Naziriteship with his licentiousness."

 John Scully records Ephrem suggesting that "the vines of Paradise rush out to meet only those ascetics who lead a life of virginity and abstain from wine" in the 4th century.

 John the Solitary refers to John the Baptist for a model of fasting in the 5th century.

 Dadisho's Commentary on Abba Isaiah lists several physical activities in relation to the term "Nazirite".

 The anonymous author of the Cave of Treasures writes: And [the Priest] shall be a Nazirite all the days of his life.
 He shall not take a wife, he shall not have a house to dwell in, and he shall not offer the blood of animals or fowl.
 Rather, he will offer bread and wine to God.

 In modern religion

 Modern Judaism

 Rabbi David Cohen, a leading disciple of Rabbi Abraham Isaac Kook, was a nazirite for much of his life.

+Contemporary Hasidic perspectives

+According to the teachings of Rabbi Menachem Mendel Schneerson, the seventh Lubavitcher Rebbe, the nazirite's abstention from wine and personal grooming symbolizes a broader principle of self-sanctification, but the Rebbe emphasized that in contemporary times, spiritual refinement is best achieved not through physical withdrawal but through active engagement with the world.
+Rather than advocating asceticism, the Rebbe interpreted the nazirite ideal as a metaphor for the internal discipline necessary to transform everyday activities into acts of divine service.
+This view reflects a Hasidic emphasis on integrating holiness within mundane life, rather than withdrawing from it.